johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/WebContentFilteringBlockedCategories.md

 If the policy is not configured or is disabled, no categories will be blocked.

-To view the list of supported content categories, including each Category String and its definition, refer to: https://learn.microsoft.com/en-us/defender-endpoint/web-content-filtering?view=o365-worldwide#category-definitions
+To view the list of supported content categories, including each Category String and its definition, refer to: [Web content filtering](/defender-endpoint/web-content-filtering)

 To block a specific URL outside of a category, use the “Block access to a list of URLs” policy.